siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 flux is not arbitrary.
 For a stable toroidal mode it comes in discrete classes set by the winding itself.

-Far from the torus, the detailed local winding is no longer resolved.
-What remains visible is the projection of that conserved oriented quantity.
-Now enclose the configuration in a sphere of radius $r$ much larger than the torus.
-The sphere's area is $4\pi r^2$.

-A fixed quantity, spread over a growing area, produces an average projected intensity that falls as:
+The tangential $(m,n)$ flow does not terminate at the torus.
+It sustains a source-free exterior continuation of the same organized flow.
+On growing enclosing shells that continuation appears as matched inward and outward currents normal to the shell.
+Their signed total over the full closed shell still balances to zero, because the field remains divergence-free everywhere.
+But the same organized continuation is now distributed across shell area that grows as $r^2$.

+Its magnitude therefore falls as:

 $$
-\text{Intensity} \propto \frac{1}{r^2}.
+\text{Normal-to-shell current magnitude} \propto \frac{1}{r^2}.
 $$

-This yields the inverse-square far-field scaling from projection geometry.
+This yields the inverse-square far-field scaling without any primitive source.
-Charge is the name we give to the conserved oriented quantity whose projection we are measuring.
-In this sense, charge is quantized before any force law is
-written: its sign and class are fixed by the discrete closed circulation.
+Charge is the name we give to the conserved oriented quantity whose exterior continuation we are measuring.
+In this sense, charge is quantized before any force law is written: its sign and class are fixed by the discrete closed circulation.
 So the behavior classically attributed to an electric source is already present inside the source-free theory once structured electromagnetic configurations are admitted.